gummikana/ColdWar_CardGame/rules.md

 1. Start a project
 ------------------

-Take a card from your hand and place it _face down_ on the board front of you, without showing it to your opponent.
+Take a card from your hand and place it _face down_ on the board in front of you, without showing it to your opponent.
 You can only have 5 projects on your board at any time.

-During your turn you may scrap any of projects you have on your board.
+During your turn you may scrap any of the projects you have on your board.
 To scrap a project, turn it face up and place it in the discard pile.
 If there are workers on it they are returned to the worker pool.

 2. Deploy workers
 -----------------